-3.5.1 The Council has a Borough Plan for the period of 2015 to December 2019 agreed by the Cabinet, the Local Strategic Partnership and Full Council.
+- 3.5.1 The Council has a Borough Plan for the period of 2019 to April 2023 agreed by the Cabinet and Full Council.
 This document includes the corporate objectives of the Council and our shared partnerships priorities with other public agencies.
-Key performance indicators which relate to the targets in the plan are monitored on a quarterly basis and reported to CMT and the Cabinet.
-The Borough Plan references other key relevant documents, including the following:
+Key performance indicators which relate to the targets in the plan are monitored on an annual basis and reported to CMT and the Cabinet.
+The Borough Plan references other key relevant documents, such as the Community Engagement Strategy and the Digital Strategy. - 3.5.2 The Borough Plan is available on the staff intranet and will be regularly promoted via Brent Magazine, its website, press releases and targeted campaigns.
+All new strategies and plans will be underpinned by the Borough Plan's themes and annual priorities - which are consulted on with users and other relevant stakeholders.

-- > Housing Strategy

-- Health and Wellbeing Strategy

-- Property and Assets Strategy;

-- > Employment, Skills and Enterprise Strategy;

-- Safer Brent Strategy

-- 3.5.2 The priorities of the Borough Plan are regularly set out in The Brent Magazine, its website, press releases and targeted campaigns.
-Service priorities are extensively consulted on with users and other relevant stakeholders.
 Departmental Service Plans are discussed annually with Lead Members prior to finalisation.